james-chapmanhhlg/notes/README.md

 # 2023-12-06
 - Today's programming wisdom is to write code that is easy to read, understand, and modify.
 Code should be written with the assumption that someone else will need to read and maintain it in the future.
 This means using clear and concise variable names, commenting your code thoroughly, and organizing it into logical modules or functions.
 Additionally, it's important to adhere to best practices and coding standards for the language you're using, as this can help prevent errors and improve the overall quality of your code.
 Finally, remember that programming is a collaborative effort, so be open to feedback and suggestions from others on how to improve your code.

+# 2023-12-07
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
+It's often better to write clear, simple code first and optimize only when necessary, based on profiling and measurement.